 Regardless of views, all rooms have simple unclutttered styling - even your TV/DVD is discreetly tucked away in a white portholed cabinet.
 Expect solid Scandinavian comfort - lots of white and blue, sometimes one panel wallpapered with intriguing leafy wallpaper (spot the little men), soft bedlinen, branded bathrobes, powerful showers and Marie-Stella Maris eco-toiletries which smell divine.
 The Dux beds are superb and duvets will keep you warm in cooler months, air-conditioning will keep you chilled in summer.

 If you want more independence book the Port House Suite, a duplex building adjacent to the main hotel.
-It is set on 2 floors with a spiral staircase leading to the roof terrace where you can lounge and jump in your Jacuzzi.
+It is set on 2 floors with a spiral staircase leading to the roof terrace where you can lounge and relax in your bathtub with a view.